 You can easily gain more insights by collecting their feedback and figuring out why the user is performing a certain action.
 It’s not a difficult process and there are many ways you can do this.
-In this blog post, I’ll cover two main ways you can start collecting feedback from both your customers as well as cold visitors today.
+I’ll cover two main ways you can start collecting feedback from both your customers and your cold visitors.

 Website Feedback Widget

-The first method that I like to use for capturing cold visitor feedback is by using a website feedback widget.
-The good thing about using a website feedback widget is that you don’t necessary need the visitor to sign up for your app or subscribe to your email list in order to start collecting their feedback or understanding their intentions.
+The first method that I like to use for capturing cold visitor feedback is a website feedback widget.
+I like it because you don’t necessarily need the visitor to sign up for your app or subscribe to your email list in order to start collecting their feedback or understanding their intentions.

-With a website feedback widget, you’re able to collect a lot more feedback than sending an email survey.
-Website feedback widgets aren’t annoying like gatekeeping popups and can be a super powerful marketing tool for you to not only understand the visitors intention, but to figure out why the user isn’t converting or not buying.
+And you’re able to collect a lot more feedback than sending an email survey!
+Website feedback widgets aren’t annoying like gatekeeping popups.
+They can be a super powerful marketing tool for you to not only understand your visitors’ intention but to figure out why the user isn’t converting or not buying.

 For those that aren’t familiar with how a website feedback widget looks like, check out the picture below.
 It’s a screenshot of Rocketship.fm, a top startup podcast, that uses our website feedback widget to figure out what topics visitors want to listen to next.